hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 * Verify the locations and permissions of the files: `/etc/replicated.conf` for the Replicated configuration file, and the path specified in the Replicated configuration file for the application settings.
 * Run a JSON validator on the files to check their validity.

+After resolving any issues with file validity or permissions, re-run the installer to verify that the configuration is applied.

 ## References

 - [Replicated installer flags](https://help.replicated.com/docs/distributing-an-application/installing-via-script/#flags)